If you ask James, he’d say I never actually tasted the food I ate.

 Like a child constantly walking into a swarm of bees after already being stung; you’d think I’d learn my lesson.

-3-hr food comas after a weekend brunch weighed on my body like a weight too heavy to bench press and the quality of my sleep suffered and fatigued me throughout the week.
+3-hr food comas after a weekend brunch weighed on my body like a weight too heavy to bench press and the quality of my sleep suffered and the lack thereof fatigued me throughout the week.

 My childhood taught me the importance of eating, but left out the discipline needed of eating until I was satisfied.